ahmatieni8-glitch/stable-diffusion.cpp/README.md

   ```cmake
   -DSD_BUILD_EXAMPLES=ON -DSD_EXAMPLES_GLOVE_GUI=ON
   ```

 - Comes with precompiled binaries for Windows requiring no further installation.
 Compatible with Nvidia graphic card GeForce GTX 950 and after (ie: RTX series are compatible).

 ## Features

+- The model is reloaded only if its parameters are changed

+  - Possibility to generate images with different prompts on the fly

 - Parameters saving as *json*, upon acceptance (*Ok* button):